 The Green Line Overlook is a little path adjacent to the main building which overlooks the riparian area between the Arizona Heritage Center and the O’Connor House.
 From the parking lot, walk to your left towards the dumpster and the palo verde tree.
 The trail starts there.
 There is a little stream that channels water from the Tempe water treatment plant to the park lake on Curry/College.
 It’s really beautiful and visitors have a good chance of seeing birds and other wildlife.
 It can be accessed via the parking lot, or if visitors are exploring trails in Papago Park they can use the entrance down by the O’Connor House.

-Later, take a hot air balloon ride with Rainbow Ryders
+Take a hot air balloon ride with Rainbow Ryders

 Sign up for our email newsletter